15 NCAA Div. III individual championships

 Distance, middle distance

-Joe Dunham is in his seventh season of an already successful tenure as head men’s and women’s track and field coach at Central College.
-He is also the head men's and women's cross country coach.
+Joe Dunham was named the head men's and women's track and field and head men's and women's cross country coach in 2009.

 Dunham guided the Dutch to the Iowa Conference outdoor men's track and field titles in 2009, 2010, 2011, 2012 and 2015 and led the squad to indoor league crowns in 2010, 2011 and 2013 and 2015.
 Central recorded five national top-10 finishes in the past four years, including a runner-up finish at the 2011 indoor championships.